Acting Head of Science Faculty and Physics Department: Mr Boutland-Smith

 Exam Board Specification: http://www.aqa.org.uk/subjects/science/gcse/chemistry-8462

 GCSE Chemistry gives students a good understanding of the nature of substances and how they react together, how chemistry is used in business and industry and how our use of fuels affect the local and global environment.
 It is a fascinating and engaging course which explores both the science of the building blocks of life and ethical issues surrounding developments in technology.
 This course provides a firm foundation for progression to A Level Chemistry.

-GCSE Chemistry is examined by 2 x 1hr 45min exams at the end of the course.
+GCSE Chemistry is examined by two 1hr 45min exams at the end of the course in Year 11.
 It also involves a practical endorsement which doesn’t contribute to the overall grade.

 Unit 1: Chemistry Paper 1 – Written paper 1 hr 45mins – 100 marks worth 50%